wp-plugins/nextgen-facebook/readme.txt

 = Disable Open Graph Meta Tags =

 You can exclude the Open Graph meta tags from being added to certain webpages.
 You must set the `NGFB_OPEN_GRAPH_DISABLE` constant to true in your theme's header.php before the `wp_head()` function.
-Here's an example that disables NextGEN Facebook OG's meta tags for image search results (a custom 'meta' template is called to define the Open Graph tags):
+Here's an example that disables NGFB's meta tags for image search results (a custom 'meta' template is called to define the Open Graph tags):

 `
 global $nggSearch